SeifEldenOsama/SeifEldenOsama/README.md

 - Developed and evaluated churn prediction models using Logistic Regression, Decision Trees, and other algorithms; optimized models through feature selection and hyperparameter tuning.
 - Interpreted model outputs with feature importance and ROC-AUC analysis, providing business insights on key churn drivers.
 - Delivered business recommendations including targeted retention strategies and engagement tactics to reduce churn and improve customer loyalty.

+**Codveda Technology – Machine Learning Intern**

+- Completed a structured internship focused on end-to-end machine learning workflows, including data preprocessing, model building, and evaluation.
+- Implemented supervised and unsupervised algorithms such as Linear Regression, Logistic Regression, K-Nearest Neighbors (KNN), Decision Trees, Random Forests, SVM, and K-Means clustering using Python, scikit-   learn, and related libraries.
+- Designed and trained a feed-forward neural network using TensorFlow/Keras, achieving hands-on experience in deep learning.
+- Applied techniques for data cleaning, feature encoding, normalization, and visualization to prepare datasets for analysis and improve model performance.
+- Evaluated models using metrics such as accuracy, precision, recall, F1-score, ROC-AUC, R-squared, and MSE, with practical exposure to cross-validation and hyperparameter tuning.
+- Gained experience in presenting results with visualizations (matplotlib, seaborn) and interpreting outcomes to derive actionable insights.

 ## 🎓 Certifications